AGiannoutsos/Twitter-Sentiment-Analysis-with-LSTMs-ELMo/README.md

 Also the elmo was using only one layer beacause of memory limitations.
 Using one more might have even grater results.

-## About final results and comparison with a Feed Forward NN
+## Final results and comparison with a Feed Forward NN
 The best simple Feed Forward Neural Network could achieve a test set accuracy of 0.78.
 This score was produced using the embedding layer and by choosing the ideal network size to reduce overfitting.

 The RNNs LSTM and GRU alone could not overcome this score, proving that a simple neural network is a hard benchmark to beat.
 The best these models could achieve has around the best feed-forward network.